Debt can be beneficial for a company’s growth, but it can also lead to its downfall if the company becomes unable to repay the debt.

 Automotive | GM Financial | Total | |

-The table above depicts GM’s debt due between fiscal 2023 and 2027.
+The table above depicts GM’s debt due, including finance leases, between fiscal 2024 and 2028.

 Sources Of Liquidity